WPXE-TV: Programming

 Typical Ion/Pax legal ID at the bottom of the screen taken from WPXE-TV.

 The station had a past joint sales agreement (JSA) with WTMJ-TV under Journal ownership that resulted from that station's affiliated network, NBC, having a stake in Paxson Communications/Pax TV; this resulted in the two stations sharing programming (such as Martha Stewart Living and repeats of preseason Green Bay Packers games produced for WTMJ, and live games during the 2004 Summer Olympics, which aired on WPXE), WPXE airing repeats of WTMJ's evening newscasts for several years, and WTMJ selling advertising time for WPXE.
 This early agreement was discontinued on July 1, 2005, after Pax TV rebranded as i: Independent Television.

 WPXE airs the entire Ion schedule and since the repeal of the Main Studio Rule, it carries the network without any local content outside of an hourly on-screen station identification.
 Beginning in 2024, WPXE resumed its role as the backup station for Packers preseason football in Olympic years (that year, carrying the team's Family Night scrimmage and the first preseason game in Cleveland against the Browns).
-Otherwise, the station is not currently used by WTMJ to carry preempted NBC and syndicated programming.
+Otherwise, the station is not currently used by WTMJ to carry preempted NBC and syndicated programming, and is unmentioned on WTMJ outside cross-promotions for Scripps Sports broadcasts guiding viewers to channel 55 and its cable/satellite positions.